-3. The employer must ensure that the terms of the individual flexibility arrangement:

-- (a) are about permitted matters under section 172 of the Fair Work Act 2009; and - (b) are not unlawful terms under section 194 of the Fair Work Act 2009; and - (c) result in the employee being better off overall than the employee would be if no arrangement was made. - 4.
-The employer must ensure that the individual flexibility arrangement: - (a) is in writing; and - (b) includes the name of the employer and employee; and - (c) is signed by the employer and employee and if the employee is under 18 years of age, signed by a parent or guardian of the employee; and - (d) includes details of:
+- 4. If the employer proposes to enter into an individual flexibility arrangement with an employee, the employer must meet with the employee to discuss the proposal prior to entering the individual flexibility arrangement if the employee requests such a meeting. - 5.
+The employer must ensure that the terms of the individual flexibility arrangement: (a) are about permitted matters under section 172 of the Fair Work Act 2009; and (b) are not unlawful terms under section 194 of the Fair Work Act 2009; and (c) result in the employee being better off overall than the employee would have been if no individual flexibility arrangement were agreed to. - 6.
+The employer must ensure that the individual flexibility arrangement: - (a) is in writing; and

+(b) includes the name of the employer and employee; and

+(c) is signed by the employer and employee and, if the employee is under 18 years of age, is signed by a parent or guardian of the employee; and

+(d) includes details of: